 A compelling characteristic of the Sun ONE Content Services Platform is that it provides an infrastructure that frees content technology providers to focus valuable resources on their areas of expertise by providing easy and reliable access to critical portal, networking and storage services.
-The following section illustrates the value of this approach by taking a closer look at the synergistic characteristics of the combined Sun ONE Content Services Platform and Vignette's suite of content management and portal products.
+The following section illustrates the value of this approach by taking a closer look at the synergistic characteristics of the combined Sun ONE Content Services Platform and the Documentum ECM platform.